 Takeda has a broad portfolio of IG therapies designed with different patient needs in mind.
 Discover another treatment option.2

-SubQ IG bottle icon depicting infusion flexibility with GAMMAGARD LIQUID.
+SubQ IG bottle icon for PIDD treatment depicting infusion flexibility with GAMMAGARD LIQUID.

 SubQ IG with flexible